3 Voice Search Tips for Your Dental Practice

 According to Podium, Google now has a 95 percent accuracy rate for English.
 That’s up 20 percent from 2013.
 What’s more important is that research indicates that voice search will be by 50 percent by 2020.

-Why You Need Voice Search
+Why You Need Voice Search for Dentists

 The whole purpose of voice search is to meet consumer needs.
 When you give the user what he or she wants immediately, you are one-step ahead of the competition.
 As humans, we talk quicker than we type.
 AI has made it possible to give results within seconds.